MicrosoftDocs/entra-docs/docs/external-id/customers/visual-studio-code-extension.md

 ## Set up and run a sample app

 The extension contains several code samples that demonstrate how authentication is implemented in different application types and development languages.
-You can choose a single page application (JavaScript, React, Angular) or a	Node.js Browserless App sample from within the extension.
+You can choose a single page application (JavaScript, React, Angular) sample from within the extension.
 The extension automatically configures the application with your sign-in experience.

 1. Select **Set up and run a sample app**.